lmnaslimited/wedha/lms/Web Devlopment/Chapter 2/Lesson 2.md

     -   Open VS Code.
     -   Create a new file and save it with a `.html` extension (e.g., `index.html`).
     -   Start writing your HTML code inside this file.

+**Note**: Install the HTML extension in VS Code for better support.

 ## **2. Previewing with Live Server**